darrenpng/png-resources/texts/75 Glorious Years.md

 ### BEFORE THE MISSIONARIES CAME

-**Our story begins, I suppose when Captain Buperry anchored his ship “Coquille” at Port Praslin (southern tip of New Ireland) on 12th August 1823.**
+**Our story begins, I suppose when Captain Duperry anchored his ship “Coquille” at Port Praslin (southern tip of New Ireland) on 12th August 1823.**

 ***The Land of 300 Cannibal Kings***